SystemFw/blog/content/staging/programs-as-values-draft.md

   returns another program in `T`.
-  Combinators are the essential building blocks of programs as values we've been talking about so far, they take smaller programs and construct bigger programs, often by explicit describing some form of control flow.
+  Combinators are the essential building blocks of programs as values we've been talking about so far, they take smaller programs and construct bigger programs, often by explicitly describing some form of control flow.
 Most of the logic in your code will be expressed through combinators.